 - May 2012 – The Endeavour Unit opened at James Cook.
 The state-of-the-art radiotherapy centre was part of a £35million service expansion, placing the Middlesbrough hospital among the best in Europe for cancer treatment

-- 2014 – Robotic surgery launched at James Cook when the hospital got its first da Vinci robot
+- 2014 – Robotic surgery launched at James Cook when the hospital revealed its first da Vinci robot

-- December 2018 – The Sir Robert Ogden Macmillan Centre opens at The Friarage
+- December 2018 – The Sir Robert Ogden Macmillan Centre opened at The Friarage

 - January 2020 – The children’s critical care unit at The James Cook University Hospital in Middlesbrough became one of the first units of its kind in the country